FREQUENTLY ASKED QUESTIONS

 Below you'll find our answers to the most frequently asked questions about buying a home.
 If you have more questions, please reach out.

 In Texas, the homeseller usually agrees to pay the commission of the agent that is listing their home for sale as well as the commission of the agent that is representing the buyer purchasing the home.
-Essentially, this means that both buyer and seller agents are working for free until the deal is closed!
+Payments to the real estate agents on both sides are typically paid out of the proceeds of the sale.

 While you are probably expecting to pay a mortgage once you've purchased a home, you will also incur some costs as part of the purchase.
 Those costs most commonly include: